epfl-ada/ada-2024-project-data-crusadas/README.md

 ### Methods

+Here is a list of the main methods used in this project.
+We did not include as methods all the code used to process panda dataframes and show our graphs.

 #### Clustering

 Generating a similarity graph and clustering beers based on review characteristics using natural language processing (NLP) methods.
 The process involves tokenizing reviews, filtering discriminative words, computing cosine similarity, constructing a similarity graph, and applying the Louvain algorithm for clustering, with computationally intensive tasks optimized for parallel processing on an HPC cluster.